Client Privacy at Avery Cooper

 All members of the Avery Cooper team are committed to our policy of respecting and protecting Personal Information.
 We use appropriate security safeguards to protect our clients’ personal information from risks such as loss, misuse, unauthorized access, disclosure or alteration.
 Safeguards, including physical, administrative and electronic security measures, are detailed in Avery Cooper’s policies on Confidentiality and Security of Confidential Information.

 All members of the Avery Cooper team are required to abide by the privacy standards we have established.
-They are also required to work within the principles of ethical behaviour as set out in our staff guidelines and must follow applicable laws and regulations.
+They are also required to work within the principles of ethical behavior as set out in our staff guidelines and must follow applicable laws and regulations.
 In the course of daily operations, access to personal information is restricted to those employees whose job responsibilities require them to access it.

 How Do We Obtain Consent?